MiniFate/MiniFate/_chapters/03-character-creation.md

 PCs begin with three stress boxes and three consequences.
 When a PC is harmed from losing a Skills contest (covered in the Skills section) they check off their Stress Boxes.
-If no Stress Boxes remain, they must instead write a new Aspect for their character in one of the consequences slots.
+If no Stress Boxes remain, they must instead write a new aspect for their character in one of the consequences slots.

 Each level of consequence is more impactful and lasts for longer.
 Here are the
 guidelines: